BS or BA Computer Science and Systems

 Bachelor of Arts in Computer Science and Systems

 The bachelor of arts builds a strong foundation in computing with an opportunity to experience more breadth in the academic experience, and to apply the fundamental concepts and technologies of computer science to another academic discipline.
 Students graduate with a rigorous grounding in the principles of computing and computing technology, but are more of an informed consumer of technology than a primary builder.
-See the Grid for BA in Computer Science for classes required.
+See the B.A.
+CSS Schedule Planning Grid for classes required.

 Objectives, as defined by accreditation agencies, are the abilities, skills, and accomplishments expected of graduates within a few years of graduation.
 Programs are expected to assess their graduates' accomplishments to determine if the objectives have been achieved.
 Since the objectives are typically fairly broad, it is not expected that every graduate will achieve every objective.